Claude Fenner: Police Force Development and Modernization

 Fenner's leadership era also emphasized welfare, he tried to improve the economy of the police force by making the Police Cooperative which had been created since 24 April 1928 as a cooperative that can carry out its functions more efficiently and effectively while also being able to help its members make loans and encourage them wisely.
 A new, more complete and perfect building was erected and officially opened on 10 January 1959.
 Before this, the Police Cooperative carried out its operations by boarding at the Bukit Aman Police Headquarters building.

 In the early stages of his tenure as Commissioner of Police of Federation of Malaya in 1958, Fenner opened up the Cadet ASP scheme as an effort to create future senior police officers who are capable and can take over the administration of the force in the future.
 The scheme continued until 2006, when it was stopped by IGP Musa Hassan.
-Prospective applicants to the police force can now only can apply to Police Constable and Probationary Inspector posts.
+Prospective applicants to the police force can now only apply to Police Constable and Probationary Inspector posts.

 Retirement

 Fenner remained resident in Malaysia for the remainder of his life.
 He was special representative of the rubber growers association after his retirement from the Police.
-He was awarded honours by Malaysia in 1961, CMG in 1963, and KBE on 1965.
+He was awarded honours by Malaysia in 1961, CMG in 1963, and KBE in 1965.
 He married Joan Margaret Fenner in 1941 and they had one daughter.